 FAQ

-What will happen if app XYZ will reach the limit?.
-What impact does it have on that app or on the whole cluster?
+What will happen if app XYZ reaches the limit?
+What impact does it have on that application or the whole cluster?

-If app XYZ hits the limit, all the requests of that app will be blocked until one of the buckets refresh.
+If app XYZ hits the limit, all the requests of that application will be blocked until one of the buckets refreshes.
 One of the main reasons we have the limit is to prevent impact on the application cluster your app is on.

 When exactly do buckets get refreshed?

-All buckets refresh on the passing of their time span.
+All buckets refresh with the passing of time.
 So an hourly bucket can refresh at 13:00 or 14:00, and a daily bucket will refresh at midnight in the timezone of the server.

 Does this affect my on-premise or private cloud application?